isn2102/p8105_final_project/Proposal.md

     screencast, complete peer assessment
   - December 6-10: Prep for in class presentation/discussion\!

-### Tasks 11/13

-  - Clean and merge data sources (gardens, community board, property value and budgeting) - SMV
-  - Create basic website structure (framework for shiny app) - KL
-  - Start on first part of report (explaining goals, motivation, discussion, methods/analytic steps) - ISN

 ### Questions

-  - Do we really want to use shiny for anything?
-I was trying to think where it would fit in and couldn’t really
-  - We may need to narrow down the other variables we look at in relation to the gardens
-  - Need to flesh out how to operationalize the gardens, property values, and participatory budgeting since these are the data elements where we have multiple entries per community district (all other ones just have one data point)

 ### Planned Analyses / Visualizations / Coding Challenges - remove section??